pmcelhaney/locharts/printers.md

 - paper
 - grid
 - element
+- container (positioning context)
 - spec
 - print(printer[, spec])
 - helper functions
-- other stuff that's part of layerContext now

 Rename "meta" to "spec" and make data part of spec.

 Basically, a printer will know how to print a layer given a spec.

 this.print(printer[, spec]) can be used to call another printer.
 The optional spec argument would cause the existing spec to be extended.

 Kicking off a chart would look something like this: